 The first mile of trail is relatively level with no surprises.
 As you drop down to the second hairpin, note that the trail starts going downhill and you should ski under control and remember that you will have to ski back up.
 The trail branches off to the “New South White Salmon Extension” which drops at a reasonable grade down to some additional views of Mt.
 Shuksan.
 The main trail reaches a low point and then climbs back up to the “Knob” with additional views.

 The parking area is at Mile 51.5.
 It is *strongly* suggested to drive on to the turnoff for the ski lodge at Mile 52, make a U-turn, and then drive back to the parking area.
 (Going uphill, it is a blind corner.)
 As you park, please remember that other cars might not be able to pull uphill behind you – allow them to drive out downhill.

-The red trail and most of the New South White Salmon Extension are normally groomed.
+The red trail and most of the New South White Salmon Extension are very occasionally groomed, but are usually packed by snowshoe and ski traffic.
 The Ridge Road (an old Forest Service road, but now a nice trail) is not groomed.
 It often has a packed trail left by previous users (thanks!)
 The Ridge Road is very reasonable terrain – *except* at either end – the ends are NOT old Forest Service roads.
 They are short, steep connectors – feel free to side-step or take your skis off and walk.
 The proposed connector trail to the Cougar Loop (the dotted green line) is still a vision only…

 The trails are obvious – don’t worry about getting lost – go out and enjoy the winter!